UTS-Visual-Communication/curating-your-path/README.md

 * the html (stands for hypertext markup language) describes the content of the page (i.e. the text, and what type of content the text is)
 * the css (stands for cascading style sheet) styles the page

-### Take students through the brief
-* Talk students through what is required of them (see brief)
-* Ask if they have any questions from the lecture / about the brief
+### The Brief
+* Ask if they have any questions about the brief.
+This should have been answered in Studio A, but there may be some lingering questions.
+Tell them this is a process for the web outcome and they will be guided through it.
+No need to know / understand the final outcome yet.
+Taking baby steps.

 ### Take them through subject tools
 * They should be using Brackets to edit their code and should be familiar with it by now.